RenzeLou/CSE_582_course_project/README.md

 - [data](https://drive.google.com/drive/folders/1RAWWGTI7ciFkQfl3P9TSlC8Wm-seZYrN)

-First, `mkdir data`, put the downloaded data into the `./data` folder.
+First, make a data folder `mkdir data`; then, put the downloaded data into the `./data` folder.
 The file structure should be like this:

 ```
 -- data